FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/azureruncmd/README.md

 # azureruncommand Workflow Plug-in Step Package

-This package contains a vCommander workflow plug-in step for running commands on virtual machines hosted in Microsoft Azure.
+This package contains a Commander workflow plug-in step for running commands on virtual machines hosted in Microsoft Azure.

 ## Change log

 **Version 1.0:** Initial version.
-**Version 1.3:** Updated for vCommander 7.5 and supports credential variables.
+**Version 1.3:** Updated for Commander 7.5 and supports credential variables.

 ## Plug-in steps in this package
 + Run Command